-We introduce another new concept of substitutes to restore these properties.
-Contracts are unilateral substitutes for a hospital if there is no contract z and sets of contracts Y and Y' with other doctors such that $Y \subseteq Y'$ and the hospital rejects z when Y is available but accepts z if the larger set Y' is available.
-Unilateral substitutes is essential for a number of results.
+J.W.
+Hatfield, F. Kojima / Journal of Economic Theory ••• (••••) •••-••• available wants to sign z if and only if x is also available.3 In other words, contracts are unilateral substitutes when any hospital, presented with a new offer from a doctor (possibly one the hospital currently employs), never wishes to hire a doctor the hospital does not currently employ at a contract the hospital previously rejected.
+The unilateral substitutes condition is essential for a number of results.
 First, it is sufficient for the existence of a doctor-optimal stable allocation.
-Second, with the law of aggregate demand, it implies the rural hospitals theorem, groupstrategy-proofness of the doctor-optimal stable mechanism for the doctors, and weak Pareto optimality of the doctor-optimal stable allocation for the doctors.
+Second, with the law of aggregate demand, it implies the rural hospitals theorem, group-strategy-proofness of the doctor-optimal stable allocation for the doctors.
 Even under the unilateral substitutes condition, however, there does not necessarily exist a doctor-pessimal stable allocation.
-As a consequence, the set of stable allocations still does not form a lattice with respect to the preferences of the doctors.
+As a consequence, the set of stable allocations still does not necessarily form a lattice with respect to the preferences of the doctors.